Shohan494/git-begining-like-a-pro/README.md

 ### 7. Awesome, we made it so far and million more miles to go :rocket:

+    - in some cases, you created a new branch and felt the name was not done right
+    - relax, we can handle it by - `git branch -m <oldname> <newname>`

 * main source will be sent/uploaded/synced with github finally

 #### Next Phase - A little high level noises they will make